dereuromark/cakephp-queue/README.md

 		Plugin::load('Queue');

-* Run the following command in the cake console to create the tables:
+* Run the following command in the CakePHP console to create the tables:

 		cake Schema create -p Queue

-//TODO: Use migrations plugin
+//TODO: Use migrations plugin:  cake Migrations.Migration run

 ## Configuration: